johnther3ap3r/Intro-Grid-Simulations-Swift3/P02-Forest-Fire/content.md

   1. Create a 10x10 grid randomly populated with a 50% chance of a 🌲 tile, or empty otherwise.
   2. Choose a random grid location.
 Place a 🔥 tile there.
 - Update loop:
-  1. 🔥 has a 20% chance of dying out, replacing itself with an empty tile.
+  1. 🔥 has a 5% chance of dying out, replacing itself with an empty tile.
-  2. Otherwise, 🔥 has a 30% chance of spreading to each neighboring empty tile, and a 50% chance of spreading to each neighboring 🌲 tile.
+  2. Otherwise, 🔥 has a 50% chance of spreading to each neighboring 🌲 tile.
   3. Any unaffected 🌲 tiles have a 5% chance to grow another 🌲 tile in a neighboring empty tile.

 Sounds like fun!
 To begin, let's make a new file to denote that we are creating a new Simulation.